See below for details on this year's Pali Summer School.

 The Oxford Centre for Buddhist Studies offers its annual intensive Pali course this summer.
 The dates for this year are 17th Aug to 29th Aug inclusive (students must arrive the night before, i.e. 16th).
-Booking opens on 4th February and you can find details on how to book at the bottom of this page.
+Bookings are now open and you can find details on how to book at the bottom of this page.

 The following details come from Professor Gombrich: